-Flower horn Fishes usually possess territorial behaviour, they cannot peacefully coexist with other fishes.
-To house a single Flowerhorn fish, minimum a tank size of 70- 80 gallons is recommended and double in the size may be preferred to house two flowerhorn fishes.
-The main advantages of choosing a large tank is it provide more space and delays the oxygen depletion in the tank by diluting the waste.
+Flower horn Fishes usually possess territorial behavior, they cannot peacefully coexist with other fishes.
+To house a single Flowerhorn fish, minimum a tank size of 70- 80 gallons is recommended, and double in the size may be preferred to house two flowerhorn fishes.
+The main advantages of choosing a large tank are it provides more space and delays the oxygen depletion in the tank by diluting the waste.

-For tanks lesser than 70 gallons sponge filter and hang on filters are sufficient and for over 70 gallons and more, canister filters are the best option.as it can efficiently handle the filtration in tanks of such capacity.
+For tanks lesser than 70 gallons sponge filter and hang on filters are sufficient and for over 70 gallons and more, canister filters are the best option as it can efficiently handle the filtration in tanks of such large capacity.

-If you live in colder regions, heaters are more helpful in maintaining the optimum water temperature.
+If you live in colder regions, heaters are more helpful in maintaining the optimum water temperature in the tank.
 Like any tropical fishes, Flowerhorn can do well in the atmospheric temperature that ranges between 20- 30°c

-Lightings are mainly used in the flowerhorn tank to enhance the flowerhorn’s natural colour during the night time or low light conditions.
+Lightings are mainly used in the flowerhorn tank to enhance the flowerhorn’s natural color during the night time or low light conditions.

 Diet of Flower horn

-When it comes to buy food for your Flowernhorn, Make sure the food contain quality ingredients with ample protein, vitamin and other nutrients and make sure the food not contain more chemicals that can degrade the Flowerhorn health.
+When it comes to buying food for your Flowernhorn, Make sure the food contains quality ingredients with ample protein, vitamins, and other nutrients and make sure the food not contain more chemicals that can degrade the Flowerhorn health.

-Flowerhorns are pretty hardy fish, they are less susceptible to much disease.
-So it is a best fish for beginners in aquarium keeping.
-But a few thing that need to paid attention are 1. keeping the water quality in good condition and 2.
+Flowerhorns are pretty hardy fish, they are less susceptible to many diseases.
+So it is the best fish for beginners in aquarium keeping.
+But a few things that need to paid attention are 1. keeping the water quality in good condition and 2.
 Feed not excessive food.

-A small Size Flowerhorn Fish in can cost between 250 to 1000 while large and medium fishes can cost above 4000 and some exotic varieties are too much costly.
+A small Size Flowerhorn Fish in India can cost between 250 to 1000 INR while large and medium fishes can cost above 4000 and some exotic varieties are too much costly.

 Other names for Flowerhorn